-During the period ended February 29, 2016, the Company wrote off the Chisna property as the Company, at the time, had reduced the Chisna property to 36 core claims.

-On April 5, 2016, Raven Gold completed a transaction with Millrock Resources Inc. ("Millrock") on the Chisna property.
-The ownership of the property was sold for USD 25,000 and a retained net smelter return ("NSR") royalty of 1% on precious metals and 1% on base metals.
+During the year ended May 31, 2016, the Company wrote off the Chisna property as the Company, at the time, had reduced the Chisna property to 36 core claims.
+On April 5, 2016, Raven Gold completed a transaction with Millrock Resources Inc. on the Chisna property.
+The ownership of the property was sold for USD 25,000, which was recognized as a cost recovery, and a retained net smelter return ("NSR") royalty of 1% on precious metals and 1% on base metals.